-Aquaculture Monitoring Standard (PDF 226 KB)
+Aquaculture Monitoring Standard - 2018

-This Monitoring Standard will be amended (in consultation with provinces) from time to time.
+This monitoring standard will be amended (in consultation with provinces) from time to time.

 - means an assembly of interconnected cages used to cultivate fish.

 - Marine worms

 - mean aggregates of opportunistic polychaetes that colonize organically enriched substrates

 - means a sampling station chosen to represent a background or natural state.
 Reference stations may be chosen as discrete sampling locations or contained along a transect representing a traditional “gradient” to “background” approach.